RobertGlowacki/currency-rate-converter/README.md

 * Better logging with traceability.
 * Replace exceptions with `Result` (`either`) which improves the overall methods API readability and forces error handling.
 Look into [cleankod/architecture-archetype](https://github.com/cleankod/architecture-archetype) as a starting point.
 * Test coverage report.
-* Auto generating REST API docs.
 * Integration tests with the real NBP API.
 * Replace Spring Framework with a different one.
 * The proposed architecture is not perfect.
 Suggest improvements.

+# Done
+* Investigate whether it is possible to implement the value-object serialization, to avoid `value` nested field in JSON.
+See [#10](https://github.com/cleankod/currency-rate-converter/pull/10) as a starting point.
+Or maybe there is a better solution to the problem at hand?
+* Auto generating REST API docs.